JL-er/RWKV-PEFT/README.md

 ### 7. FLA Operator
 By default, RWKV-PEFT uses custom CUDA kernels for wkv computation.
-However, you can use `--fla` to enable the Triton kernel:
+However, you can use `--op fla` to enable the Triton kernel:
 ```
---fla
+--op fla
 ```

 ## GPU Support